tmbnrt/VirtualEngineeringAssistant/README.md

 ## 💬 Challenges Tackled
 - Accurate representation of physics, step-by-step debugging and testing to ensure functionality.
 - Efficient data structures to handle large amount of data.
+- Controlling and interfacing with commercial simulation and modeling software to streamline complex workflows
-- Navigating interdisciplinary collaboration with both users and customers represented a significant challenge requiring adaptability and clear communication.
+- Navigating interdisciplinary collaboration with both team members and customers represented a significant challenge requiring adaptability and clear communication.
-- Embedding standardized procedures into a scripting environment to allow technical users—without programming expertise—to adapt and modify these workflows as needed.
+- Embedding standardized procedures into a scripting environment to allow technical users — without programming expertise — to adapt and modify these workflows as needed.